The Impact of Large Language Models (LLMs) on Code Review Process: Study Setup

 For each PR previously labeled as GPT-assisted, we applied the heuristic H4 (explained in Table \ref{tab:heuristics_definition}) to timeline events \cite{GitHubTimeline} to label the events that the contributor and reviewers shared as GPT-assisted or GPT-non-assisted events.
 This specifies when and in what capacity GPT helps with PR discussions.
 Figure \ref{fig:Pull-Request-Phases} is a visual representation of our definition of the PR phases:

 \begin{enumerate} \item[$\blacksquare$] \textbf{at\_submission:} the time in hours from the first commit (committed state) to when the author submits the code change (pulled state).
-According to figure \ref{fig:Pull-Request-Phases}, this phase corresponds to the time taken from \(at\_commit_{event=0}\) to \(at\_before\_pull\).
+According to Figure \ref{fig:Pull-Request-Phases}, this phase corresponds to the time taken from \(at\_commit_{event=0}\) to \(at\_before\_pull\).

 \item [$\blacksquare$] \textbf{at\_review:} is the amount of time, expressed in hours, that occurs between the submission of a code review (pulled state) and the first review, comment, inline comment (comment on specific code fragments), commit-commented, review-commented, provided by a person who is not the code's author.
 The review phase is comparable to the time-to-first-response, which is a proportion of the time needed to accomplish the first iteration of the code review.
-According to figure \ref{fig:Pull-Request-Phases}, this phase comprises the period between from \(at\_pull_{event!=0}\) to \(at\_review_{n=1}\).
+According to Figure \ref{fig:Pull-Request-Phases}, this phase comprises the period between from \(at\_pull_{event!=0}\) to \(at\_review_{n=1}\).

 \item [$\blacksquare$] \textbf{at\_change:} refers to the time in hour from the last review, comment, inline comment (comment on specific code fragments), commit-commented, review-commented until the acceptance of the code review by someone other than the author of the code.
-According to figure \ref{fig:Pull-Request-Phases}, this phase covers the time between \(at\_review_{n}\) and \(at\_accepted\).
+According to Figure \ref{fig:Pull-Request-Phases}, this phase covers the time between \(at\_review_{n}\) and \(at\_accepted\).

-\item[$\blacksquare$] \textbf{at\_waiting\_time:} the time in hours spent on multi-turn conversations and feedback shared between reviewers and the author.
-The first waiting time is between \(at\_review_{2}\) and \(at\_reviewn_{n-1}\).
-GPT was not use for the second waiting time phase between acceptance and merge/close. \end{enumerate}
+\item[$\blacksquare$] \textbf{at\_waiting\_time:} refers to the duration, in hours, spent in iterative exchanges and feedback between reviewers and the contributor.
+The first interval (waiting before change) captures the time between \(at\_review_{2}\) and \(at\_review_{n-1}\), while the second (waiting after acceptance) represents the period from acceptance to merge.
+During the waiting phases, several iterative exchanges occur between the contributor and the reviewer. \end{enumerate}

+It is important to note that when a second review \textit{(event = reviewed)} is absent in the PR timeline, the PR transitions directly to the \textit{At Change phase}, indicating that no multiple back-and-forth interactions occurred between the contributor and the reviewers.
+Furthermore, We did not identify any events that indicate any GPT-assisted activity during the \textit{Submission and Waiting after Acceptance} phases; therefore, these phases were excluded from further analysis in our study.